-- 8.4 The MTFP provides the framework with which the Council will achieve its aspirations. - 8.5 The Council will continue to explore opportunities to identify and secure additional income with which to support services, it is clear that there is also the opportunity to balance its budget through the strict management of expenditure levels and securing efficiencies. - 8.6 Services need to continue to drive through efficiencies and continually review their working practices and operations to try and make them as efficient as possible. - 8.7 Savings Targets are proposed to bridge some of the funding gap as outlined below in Table 8.
+- 8.4 The MTFP provides the framework with which the Council will achieve its aspirations. - 8.5 The Council will continue to explore opportunities to identify and secure additional income with which to support services, it is clear that there is also the opportunity to balance its budget through the strict management of expenditure levels and securing efficiencies. - 8.6 Services need to continue to drive through efficiencies and continually review their working practices and operations to try and make them as efficient as possible. - 8.7 Savings Targets are proposed to bridge some of the funding gap as outlined below in Table 8 and detailed in Table 8.1.